-71. Further, readily available alternative searches, like pat downs, body scanners and metal adult correctional facilities for a number of years.
+72.87.
+Further, Ontario has been using full-body X-ray security screening systems in Ontario's adult correctional facilities for a number of years.
 These X-ray security screening systems enabled staff to see the inside of the inmates' bodies, far beyond what is searchable and discoverable with a dehumanizing strip search.
+In light of these body scanning systems, Ontario has transitioned away from using routine strip searches at some adult facilities, but persists in routinely strip searching youth.
 Despite the availability of such technologies during the class period, Ontario has persisted in inflicting harm on the class members through unnecessary strip searches.